Submissions/seneschal/docs/tech_specs.md

 * send messages
 * __[plugins and subprocesses only]__ do stuff

 A _Request_ object represents — perhaps indirectly — a user's request to execute an automated workflow with a particular set of inputs and outputs.
-Every request has an associated plugin that defines the actual workflow.
-After initialization the _Request_ sends a message to that plugin.
-The plugin will typically trigger other messages.
-Eventually the _Request_ will receive a message indicating the end of its lifecycle.
+The owner of the request is the owner of the _Message_ file that originated the _Request_.
+Every _Request_ has an associated _workflow plugin_ that defines the actual workflow.
+After initialization, the _Request_ invokes the _workflow plugin_ passing in a JSON object representing the request.
+The plugin will respond with a _workflow_ — a JSON object containing a list of tasks that will satisfy the _Request_.
+The _Request_, will then typically trigger other messages, write its state to the filesystem, and exit.
+(The _Request_ could invoke other plugins as it iterates through the list of tasks.)
+Eventually the _Request_ will receive messages indicating the end of its various tasks.
+When there are no more tasks running, the _Request_ will have reached the end of its lifecycle.
 At that point, the _Request_ will notify the _RequestManager_ that it should be purged.
 Hopefully along the way, something useful happened.

 A _Job_ represents a batch job submitted to a [job scheduler](https://en.wikipedia.org/wiki/Job_scheduler).
 A _Job_ is created when the _JobManager_ receives a _Message_ submitting a new _Job_.
 A _Job_ knows the ID of the originating _Request_.
 A _Job_ sends a message to the logical "batch\_scheduler" _Plugin_ to submit the job.
 The _Plugin_ will typically create a custom file for the job and then submit a plugin-defined wrapper script and that custom file to the underlying job scheduler.
 The wrapper script will then read the job-specific file, execute the required tasks, and send messages back to the _Job_ object upon the start and finish of compute.
 The _Job_ object will forward information back to the _Request_.
 The _Job_ object will notify the _JobManager_ when its lifecycle is complete.

 A _Subprocess_ is a logical wrapper around an external command.
 It is much simpler than a _Job_, since there is not need for a plugin to implement it.
 The implementation is handled by the Python [subprocess module](https://docs.python.org/3/library/subprocess.html).
 State is also maintained on the filesystem.
 If the daemon must shutdown, all running subprocesses must be killed.
 By default, all subprocesses will restart when the daemon restarts.
+Workflows that use subprocesses are usually file copy operations.
+They should be coded so as to be restartable.

 #### Example Putting it all Together

 Consider a workflow that computes the MD5 checksum of a file.
 For the purpose of this discussion, let us agree to the interpretation that the MD5 of a protected file does not constitute protected information.
 Therefore, no security checks are required.
 A plugin implementing this workflow has two inputs: the input file path and the output file path.

-This would be the sequence of messages:
+This would be the sequence of received messages:

-* _RequestManager_: new md5 inputPath outputPath
+1.  _RequestManager_: new md5 inputPath outputPath
-* request001: initialization md5 inputPath outputPath
+2.  request001: initialization userName md5 inputPath outputPath
-* _PluginManager_: md5 request001 step1 inputPath outputPath
-* md5Plugin: request001 step1 inputPath outputPath
-* _JobManager_: new request001 step1 /usr/bin/md5sum inputPath outputPath
+3.  _JobManager_: new request001 step0 /usr/bin/md5sum inputPath outputPath
-* job001: initialization request001 step1 /usr/bin/md5sum inputPath outputPath
+4.  job001: initialization request001 step0 /usr/bin/md5sum inputPath outputPath
-* _PluginManager_: cluster job001 /usr/bin/md5sum inputPath outputPath
-* clusterPlugun: {creates a file and submits a cluster with wrapper script}
-* job001 (sent by plugin): job submitted with ID 123
+5.  request001: step0 job submitted with ID 123
-* job001 (sent by wrapper): compute started on node ABC at someTimestamp
+6.  job001 (sent by wrapper): compute started on node ABC at someTimestamp
+7.  request001: step0 compute started on node ABC at someTimestamp
-* job001 (sent by wrapper): compute succeeded at someTimestamp
+8.  job001 (sent by wrapper): compute succeeded at someTimestamp
-* request001: step1 succeeded
+9.  request001: step0 compute succeeded at someTimestamp
-* _PluginManager_: md5 request001 step1 succeeded
-* md5Plugin: request001 step1 succeeded
+10. _JobManager_: purge job001
-* _RequestManager_: purge request001
+11. _RequestManager_: purge request001

+This list does not show plugin invocations, since they are invoked by direct input — either function call or passing JSON into _stdin_.

-Even with optimization of some instantaneous messages staying in memory, there are at least 8 files created for this simplest cluster workflow.
+Items 3, 10, and 11 are in-memory messages only, really just direct method calls.
+Even with optimization of those instantaneous messages staying in memory, there are at least 8 files created for this simplest cluster workflow.